 The four shops played a major part in improving the appearance of the flats in High Street and Waterloo Close, Stonehouse.

-The Window Factory made and fitted all the windows, the Joinery Shop installed the entrance doors, the railings have been fitted by the Metal Fabrication shop while The Sign Shop made the street name plates fixed to the building.
+The Window Factory made and fitted all the windows, the Joinery Shop installed the entrance doors while The Sign Shop made the street name plates fixed to the building.

 The homes have also been externally overclad and internally, the staircases have been plastered and decorated.